-51. a) The Chairman and Vice-Chairman of the appropriate committee or sub-committee in consultation with the Clerk, shall have power to deal with matters of urgency arising during the Summer recess which cannot stand over until the next ordinary meeting of the appropriate committee or sub-committee, or in the interval between normal meetings of a committee or sub-committee where there are cogent reasons why a decision shall be made thereon before the next ordinary meeting.

-b) Although the decision is delegated to the Chair and Vice Chair the following procedure will be followed to obtain the views of other councillors
+- 51. a) The Clerk in in consultation with the Mayor, or Chairman and Vice-Chairman of the appropriate committee or sub-committee shall have power to deal with matters of urgency arising during the Summer recess which cannot stand over until the next ordinary meeting of the appropriate committee or sub-committee, or in the interval between normal meetings of a committee or sub-committee where there are cogent reasons why a decision shall be made thereon before the next ordinary meeting. - b) Although the decision is delegated to the Clerk the following procedure will be followed to obtain the views of other councillors

 - (i) Where a matter is deemed to be urgent by the Clerk, the Clerk will discuss this matter with the Chairman or Vice Chairman (in the absence of the Chairman) and formulate a draft resolution. - (ii) The draft resolution and, if appropriate, any background to the decision required and the timescale for the decision and the draft resolution.
-The repot will be sent by email to all members of the committee - (iii) Committee members will be asked to indicate whether they agree with the draft resolution. - (iv) Where there if there is consensus or the vast majority (over 75% agree) the resolution will pass. - (v) If the Committee is split with less than 75% in agreement the final decision will be delegated to the Chair and Vice Chair in consultation with the Clerk.

-c) The Chairman and Vice-Chairman of the committee may instead refer matters of urgency to the Management and Establishment Committee for a decision.

-d) If either the Chairman or Vice-Chairman is not available then another committee member may act as substitute.

-e) Where action in pursuance of (a) above is taken, it shall be noted at the next ordinary meeting of the committee or sub-committee
+The repot will be sent by email to all members of the committee. - (iii) Committee members will be asked to indicate whether they agree with the draft resolution. - c) The Chairman and Vice-Chairman of the committee may instead refer matters of urgency to the Management and Establishment Committee for a decision. - d) If either the Chairman or Vice-Chairman is not available then another committee member may act as substitute. - e) Where action in pursuance of (a) above is taken, it shall be noted at the next ordinary meeting of the Town Council, committee or sub-committee